obinnaonyema/CreditCardChurn_UdacityAZMLCapstone/README.md

 ## Model Deployment

+The best model was registered and deployed.
+I chose to deploy the AutoML model.
+Inference config was setup to handle the deployment environment and scoring.
+A container instance with 1 CPU core and 1gb RAM sufficient for development operation was set up.

-I deployed the AutoML model and created a sample JSON payload from the original data set to call the endpoint for scoring.
+A sample JSON payload was created from 5 rows of the original data set.
+With this I called the model endpoint for scoring.

 ![Deployed model](https://github.com/obinnaonyema/CreditCardChurn_UdacityAZMLCapstone/blob/main/Images/deployed_model.PNG)